ef4/rfcs/text/0000-js-compatible-resolution.md

 # Unresolved questions

 It would probably be good to synthesize all the remaining-valid parts of the two earlier RFCs into this document, so there is one authoritative resource.

+This design leaves routes and their templates unchanged from the prior MU RFC.
+That seems to be an uncanny gap.
+They're still named `template.hbs`, which is maybe OK, but then if you want to nest more components under them you still need to reserve a place under `-components` to avoid ambiguity with child routes, and that means your imports in the route template need to say `import thing from "./-components/thing"` which seems bad.